newrelic/infra-integrations-sdk/README.md

     * Take a look at [arguments documentation](https://github.com/newrelic/infra-integrations-sdk/blob/master/docs/toolset/args.md).

-- **How can I run my integration inside a container?**

-    * There is a [documentation](https://docs.newrelic.com/docs/infrastructure/new-relic-infrastructure/data-instrumentation/monitor-containers-underlying-hosts-coreos) about how to run our agent inside a container.
-You can achieve this by extending that Docker image and adding.
-If you use the [nrbuilder] tool you'll have a base docker image doing that for you.
-After that you can simply run:
-     ```bash
-     docker run -ti -e NRIA_LICENSE_KEY=YOUR_API_KEY CONTAINER_IMAGE_NAME
-     ```

 - **How can I query a server that uses a custom certificate?**

     * We have [http helper](https://github.com/newrelic/infra-integrations-sdk/blob/master/docs/toolset/http.md) that you can use to setup custom certificates easily.